 I know that I no longer have young children in the house but some habits die hard and family fun traditions are one of them!
 I like to look at it as keeping the traditions and either adjusting their meaning or tailoring it to fit the age of its participants.
-There are many occasions to make the everyday a little more fun between Valentine’s Day and Easter and one of these days I just might write a book of all that we have done in my twenty five years of parenting to make some of the little occasions a bit more fun to bring spirit to those long winter days that in this area of the country we usually experience.
-This has not been so this year as the weather has been unusually warm and we have only had one snowfall, the daffodils are already popping their green stems out of the ground to a scary height and the spring budding flowers that usually appear in late March and April are here.
+There are many occasions to make the everyday a little more fun between Valentine’s Day and Easter and one of these days I just might write a book of all that we have done in my twenty five years of parenting to make some of the little occasions a bit more fun bringing spirit to those long winter days that in this area of the country, we usually experience.
+This has not been so this year, as the weather has been unusually warm and we have only had one snowfall, the daffodils are already popping their green stems out of the ground to a scary height and the spring budding flowers that usually appear in late March and April are here.
 Makes one want to spend time in the garden, not inside as we usually have to do.
 Wherever you are spending your days, another occasion for celebration is coming up next week so in this post I will be sharing some tried and true ideas that we use to celebrate Mardi Gras and in particular Fat Tuesday.

 Fat Tuesday is the day before Ash Wednesday, the forty day period of time called Lent where Christians prepare for Easter which includes fasting and the giving up of some things that you might indulge in on a regular basis.
 Mardi Gras is French for Fat Tuesday and is basically a carnival period celebrated in many European and South American Catholic countries and as we all know, right here in New Orleans.
 We celebrate a much tamer version here and have always shared in a Mardi Gras themed dinner at home which of course includes decorations in our house.
 We will be doing so again this year even though the three kids that are still home are 25, 18 and 15.

-Here are some ideas to make a pretty colorful and fun tablescape that you can do with your kids of any age but the young ones really enjoy them.
+Here are some ideas to make a pretty, colorful and fun tablescape that you can do with your kids of any age but the young ones really enjoy them.
 The basic materials can be found at either the dollar store or your local craft store.
 The primary material used in most of this tablescape are foam sheets which your craft store sells in the perfect size to make placemats without cutting it down.

 To Make the Placemat: